+I have stumbled upon The final hours of Half-life when I was browsing old blog posts on Coding Horror.
+This particular post was about project postmortems.
 What is postmortem?
-Its a reflection on past project – what worked, what didnt, learned lessons, etc. For example there is one about Deus Ex on Gamasutra (for more use tag “postmortem” there).
-There is also Final hours of Half-life 2.
-And Portal 2 (pdf).
-Writing for Half-Life by Marc Laidlaw.
-Post-mortem: Black Mesa Hazard Course.
+Its a reflection on past project – what worked, what didn’t, learned lessons, etc. For example there is one about Deus Ex on Gamasutra (for more use tag “postmortem” there), Final hours of Half-life 2, Portal 2, Writing for Half-Life by Marc Laidlaw and Post-mortem: Black Mesa Hazard Course.

 Down the hallway, there’s the pulpy sound of a crowbar ku-thunking into the soft-as-a-peach outer layer of skin on some organic lime-green colored creature.
 To the left, one hears the rat-a-tat-like resonance of a machine gun spewing bullets, followed by the tings of scores of empty shell casings hitting the ground.